-- The work described has not been published previously except in the form of an abstract or as part of a published lecture or academic thesis. - That it is not under consideration for publication elsewhere. - That its submission and publication in the journal is known and approved by all Authors. - The work is the Author's own and there are no falsification or fabrication of data, plagiarism including duplicate publication of the authors' own work without proper citation and misappropriation of.
+- The work described has not been published previously except in the form of an abstract or as part of an oral presentation/lecture or academic thesis.
+Neither should it be under consideration for publication or in the process of being published elsewhere.
+This includes text and research data (Tables, Figures, and Charts). - The above condition encompasses publishing in scientific journals, proceedings from conferences and seminars. - That its submission and publication in the journal is known and approved by all Authors. - The work is the Author's own and there are no falsifications or fabrication of data, plagiarism including duplicate publication of the authors' own work without proper citation and misappropriation of.